dotnet/docs-aspire/docs/get-started/aspire-overview.md

 - **App composition**: Specify the .NET projects, containers, executables, and cloud resources that make up the application.
 - **Service discovery and connection string management**: The app host manages to inject the right connection strings or network configurations and service discovery information to simplify the developer experience.

-For example, using .NET Aspire, the following code creates a local Redis container resource and configures the appropriate connection string in the `"frontend"` project with only two helper method calls:
+For example, using .NET Aspire, the following code creates a local Redis container resource, waits for it to become available, and then configures the appropriate connection string in the `"frontend"` project with a few helper method calls:

 ```csharp
 // Create a distributed application builder given the command line arguments.